A metric Kan-Thurston theorem: Introduction

 This construction carries over without change to the metric world, once one has found an acyclic locally CAT(0) cubical complex $A$ to replace the classifying space for $H$.
 The proof from~\cite{Maunder} when translated into the metric world gives a construction of the space denoted by $T_X^\tau$ in the statement of Theorem~A. To obtain $T_X$ and the involution $\tau$, we need a second acyclic locally CAT(0) cubical complex $A'$, containing $A$ and equipped with an involution $\tau$ such that $A$ is equal to the fixed point set $A'^\tau$ and such that the quotient space $A'/\langle \tau\rangle$ is contractible.
 Roughly speaking, $T_X$ is constructed by attaching a copy of $A'$ to every copy of $A$ that appears in the construction of $T_X^\tau$.
 The acyclic locally CAT(0) 2-complex $A$ that we construct is a presentation 2-complex, in which the 2-cells are large, right-angled polygons which in turn are made from smaller squares.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:polygons}, we consider the problem of making a CAT(0) polygon with given side lengths from unit squares.
 In Section~\ref{sec:acyc} we build acyclic locally CAT(0) 2-complexes that will be used in the construction of $A$ and $A'$.
-Section~\ref{sec:quos} is a digression, in which we show that every finitely-generated perfect group is a quotient of the fundamental group of one of the complexes constructed in Section~\ref{sec:acyc}.
 Section~\ref{sec:conacyc} constructs $A$, $A'$ and $\tau$ as described in the previous paragraph, and Section~\ref{sec:main} gives the proof of Theorem~A, following~\cite{Maunder}.

 Sections \ref{sec:sev}~and~\ref{sec:eig} consider variants on the construction of $T_X$, including a cube complex whose cubical subdivision is $T_X$, a version $T'_X$ which is always metrically complete but for which the map $T'_X\rightarrow X$ is not necessarily proper, and a version $\hatT_X$ defined for arbitrary spaces $X$, and such that the map from $\hatT_X/\langle \tau\rangle$ to $X$ is a weak homotopy equivalence.
 Section~\ref{sec:nin} contains Theorem~\ref{thm:genequiv}, an equivariant Kan-Thurston theorem for actions with finite stabilizers.
 Sections \ref{sec:ten}~and~\ref{sec:ele} discuss applications of Theorem~\ref{thm:genequiv} to Borel equivariant cohomology and to assembly conjectures.
 In particular, Corollary~\ref{cor:twentytwo} is an extension to Quillen's theorem on the spectrum of a Borel equivariant cohomology ring~\cite{quillen}, and Theorem~\ref{thm:assembly} generalizes an observation of Block~\cite[Introduction]{block}.
 Block's observation concerned the Baum-Connes conjecture for torsion-free groups, while our Theorem~\ref{thm:assembly} applies to groups with torsion and to many assembly conjectures.
 In Section~\ref{sec:twe} we use Theorem~A to deduce that there can be no algorithm to decide whether a CAT(0) cubical group is generated by torsion.
-Section~\ref{sec:thi} discusses other work related to ours and some open questions.
+Section~\ref{sec:thi} discusses some open questions related to our work.